namdo1225/Java_Spotify_Player/readme.md

 NOTE
   - This program uses the Spotify API to play tracks.
-Unfortunately, since it requires an account to use such API, we have deleted the account to avoid being charged or having our API tokens hacked.
+Unfortunately, since it requires an account to use such API, we have deleted the account to avoid being charged or having our API tokens compromised.
   - Start application by running GuiStart.java.
   - Developed and tested on Windows 10 and 11 using Eclipse IDE.
   - The music player streams songs, so you need **consistent** internet connection to use the music player.